 Maybe you go to the local craft store and buy a bunch of new containers or even start making lots of piles on the floor but never do anything with them.

 Either way, if you’re trying to figure out exactly how to get your craft room organized, you need a plan.

 Scrapbook organizing can be a tricky subject and sometimes we need to think outside the box to find something that truly works for us.

 Keep a basket or bin near your workspace.

-I love this one*!
-Use it as a place to temporarily contain all the clutter on your desk until you have time to put it away.
+I love decorative baskets!
+Use them as a place to temporarily contain all the clutter on your desk until you have time to put it away.
 Your desk will be clean and your space will look less cluttered overall.